Cong poll: Tharoor's team flags 'serious irregularities' in UP, demands all votes from state be deemed invalid | Politics

 Tharoor's team said it does not see how this election can be deemed free and fair if the ''tainted'' process of Uttar Pradesh is allowed to stand.

-''We, therefore, demand that all votes from Uttar Pradesh be deemed invalid,'' their letter said.
+''We, therefore, demand that all votes from Uttar Pradesh be deemed invalid,'' the letter said.

 In a separate letter to Mistry, Tharoor's team also raised serious issues in the conduct of the election in Punjab and Telangana.

-In that letter, Tharoor's team alleged that ''unethical process'' was followed for distributing delegate cards in Punjab and presence of Pradesh Congress Committee chief Amrinder Singh Raja Warring inside the polling booth on a regular basis for the entire period of polling and ''allowing bogus voting''.
+Tharoor's team alleged that ''unethical process'' was followed for distributing delegate cards in Punjab and presence of PCC chief Amrinder Singh Raja Warring inside the polling booth repeatedly and ''allowing bogus voting''.

-''The PPCC chief threatened our agent...It is pertinent to mention that we objected to around nine instances of unauthorised persons who were trying to vote, but no action was taken against them,'' Soz said.

-They also raised issues in Telangana pertaining to the changes made to the list of delegates and conduct of the office bearers of the PCC.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)